mnr/writing-wip/dimensions_living_book/Bingo.md

 3. I reach to collect the bowl.
 In this scenario, someone will object; "You already collected for this round."

 I am *certain* I have not collected.
 But I am only one vote out of five, the other four being the players seated at the table.
 They assume the bowl contains money for the next round.
 The act of making change interrupted the normal interaction between players and the collector.
 Or sadly, their short-term memory is a bit wobbly.
-Untangling this error is tortuous.
+Untangling this error is torturous.
 I tried to reason through a narrative of the collection, but there is no point to this.
-Again---smile.
+Again—smile.
 Move on.

 Someone may not contribute or is flustered with the quick flow of money across the table.
 I learned to carry a supplemental pocket of nickels and make a lightning loan where necessary. *"I've got you covered,"* I tell my new friend.
 In a few minutes, everyone forgets about the loan, but the friendship remains.
 I count that as a win.

 As you might realize, collections became an issue of major contention and even made it to a topic of discussion at a town hall.
 Volunteers stepped up with a plan; now we have a collection system inspired by the traditions of the Lutheran Church.

-## Game Phase Two---The Calling
+## Game Phase Two—The Calling

 After the collection, the bingo caller proceeds with the announcing of numbers.
-Again, let me explain the simple concept; then the nuances that lead to shouting.
+Again, let me explain the simple concept, then the nuances that lead to shouting.

 ::: {.callout-note icon="false"}
 ## Bingo Caller Certification